CRCM-T-ALL-grp/CD9/bulkRNAseq/README.md

 This repository contains the code and ressources used to analyze bulk RNA-seq datasets.
 It focuses on downstream statistical analysis and visualization starting from count matrices.

-The RNA-seq pre-processing (FastQC, alignment, quantification) was performed separately using the nf-core's rnaseq pipeline (3.21.0).
+RNA-seq FASTQ files were preprocessed using the nf-core rnaseq pipeline (v3.21.0), with STAR–RSEM as the aligner and default parameters.

 ## Prerequisites